Didgerydont/data-centric-milestone-project/README.md

 The file is deployed through Heroku by matching config variables such as IP, PORT, SECRET_KEY and MONGO_URI Then we need to make sure that we have a Procfile and requirements.txt file set up.
 My SECRET_KEY and MONGO_URI has been stored as enviroment variables within my project in order to them secret.

-Credits
-Content
-The text for section Y was copied from the Wikipedia article Z Media
-The photos used in this site were obtained from ...
-Acknowledgements
-I received inspiration for this project from X